Zenchiyu/diffusion/README.md

 - If a pre-trained model is specified in the `defaults` section of `./config/config.yaml`, the pre-trained model configuration will override the `./config/config.yaml`.
 More details later.

-- If you want to use another configuration file, you can specify a particular `.yaml` file located under the `./config` directory by appending `--config-name <config-name>` right after the Python filename when launching Python scripts via the CLI.`<config-name>` is your config name without the yaml extension.
+- You can specify a particular `.yaml` file located under the `./config` directory.
+To do so, you can append `--config-name <config-name>` right after the Python filename when launching Python scripts via the CLI. `<config-name>` is your config name without the yaml extension.

 ### Pre-trained models